NillionNetwork/nillion-docs/docs/network.md

 ### nilAI Nodes

-[SecretLLM](/build/secretLLM/overview) connects to a nilAI node to privately run AI models within a TEE.
+[Private LLMs](/build/secretLLM/overview) can be leveraged by connecting to a nilAI node, which runs AI models within a TEE.

 <Tabs>
     <TabItem value="nilAI-testnet" label="nilAI Alpha" default>